bonitasoft/bonita-doc/md/logging.md

 ## View log content

-### Bonita BPM Studio
+### Bonita Studio

-In Bonita BPM Studio you have access to two log files:
+In Bonita Studio you have access to two log files:

 * The Studio log file includes information about Studio execution.
 Look at this file if you see incorrect behavior of the Studio.
 To view the file, go to the **Help** menu and choose **Show Studio log**.
 The file is located in the `workspace/.metadata` folder and is named `.log`.
 * The Engine and Portal log file receives all log messages produced by the Bonita Platform embedded in the Studio.
 When you test your processes by running them from the Studio you will find valuable debugging information in this file.
 To view the file, go to the **Help** menu and choose **Show Engine log**.
 The file is located in `workspace/tomcat/log` and is named `bonita-yyyy-mm-dd.log`.